iamtony-ca/ros2-temp/advanced_remove_passed_goals.md

  * search window to find the robot's progress.
 It is resilient to path replanning,
  * large deviations from the path, and oscillations near the goal.
  */
-class AdvancedRemovePassedGoalsAction : public BT::StatefulActionNode
+class AdvancedRemovePassedGoals : public BT::StatefulActionNode
 {
 public:
   /**
-   * @brief A constructor for amr_bt_nodes::AdvancedRemovePassedGoalsAction
+   * @brief A constructor for nav2_behavior_tree::AdvancedRemovePassedGoals
    * @param xml_tag_name Name for the XML tag for this node
    * @param conf BT node configuration
    */
-  AdvancedRemovePassedGoalsAction(
+  AdvancedRemovePassedGoals(
     const std::string & xml_tag_name,
     const BT::NodeConfiguration & conf);